jellyfin-archive/jellyfin-desktop/README.md

 ## FAQ
 ### Jellyfin Desktop Settings Location

-Q: There can I find the settings of jellyfin desktop?
+Q: Where can I find the settings of Jellyfin Desktop?

 A: The settings for jellyfin desktop, including the server URL that is entered on the first launch, are stored in the following folders: